 Process

-In an odd-numbered year, the System Academic Affairs Office provides relevant data to the Provost’s Office, who determines the eligible degree programs that didn’t meet the IBHE thresholds for enrollment and degree completion.
+Each fall, the System Academic Affairs Office provides relevant data to the Provost’s Office, indicating the degree programs that didn’t meet the IBHE thresholds for enrollment and degree completion.
 These thresholds (see below) are based on the average of the past three years for these two metrics.
 The Provost’s Office will send a spreadsheet of programs to the relevant colleges.
 Those colleges should reach out to the departments providing those degree programs to:

-2. Write an explanation of the status choice for each program (minimum of 1-3 sentences).
+- Write an explanation of the status choice for each program (1-3 sentences).

 Colleges should report the statuses and explanatory text to the Provost’s Office.
 Colleges whose eligible degree programs were above the three-year average for either threshold will not be contacted for an APEER response.